 Keep writing.
 Hone your skill.
 Figure out how you work best.
 Most people I know didn’t get their first books published.
 Some didn’t get their first four books published.
-You have to keep writing if your goal is to be novelist.
+You have to keep writing if your goal is to be a novelist.
 Even while you’re on submission, or even while you’re getting rejections, keep writing.
 Maybe your first book won’t get published, maybe your second will, or your fourth.
 Just keep writing.

 What’s up next for you?

 Dear Martin [came] out October 17th.
 I am writing a middle grade novel about a little black boy on a road trip with his white grandmother, but the road trip isn’t what he thinks it is.
 It’s gonna be a great read.
 I also have a trilogy of novellas coming out a year from now.
 It’s about three friends trying to grapple with sexuality, romance, friendship, and things like that.
 It’s about two girls and a boy, but it’s not your typical love triangle.
 The girls are trying to figure out how they feel about each other, too.
 That book will be out next year, but we haven’t released the title.
 It’s super messy, and I love it.

 J.D.
 Myall is a self-proclaimed literary lunatic, crazy about reading and writing is like breathing to her.
 Myall earned her BS in criminal justice from West Chester University, and has worked as a counselor for crime victims, addicts and the mentally ill.
 She is currently co-writing Crimson Reign, an exploration of race and class tucked neatly inside a feminist fairy-tale for the modern age.
 For more info. go to www.jdmyallbooks.com